SpuriousSnail86/hsc-plugin/README.md

 majority of the code is by myself, but the plugin does also use code from said MidiBard2 build

+I wholeheartedly credit the original authors of the code herein , despite whatever public claims have been made in attempts to slander me

 further notes will follow soon